 You may ask why 98 percent rejection is so much more important than 96 percent rejection.
 How does a small, two percent increase save money in operation costs?
 In this case, going from 96 percent to 98 percent rejection increase cuts the ionic load passed on to the Di section of your RODI system in half!
 Cutting the load in half doubles the life of the DI section, which cuts your costs in half.

 Case#1 Impact of going from 96% to 98% rejection on typical feed

 |Raw Water TDS||96% rejection||98% rejection||Improvement||DI Life|

-Is a one percent increase over our old SpectraSelect membrane really worth it you ask?
-Refer to case #2 below; showing a one percent increase at these high levels of rejection DOUBLES the life of your DI!
-Or in other words cuts your DI costs by half!
+Is a one percent increase over our old SpectraSelect membrane really worth it?
+See the chart below, which shows that a one percent increase at these high levels of rejection still doubles the life of your DI!

 Case #2 Impact of going from 98% to 99% rejection on typical feed

 |Raw Water TDS||98% rejection||98% rejection||Improvement||DI Life|

 What if I currently have 97 percent rejection and I upgrade to 99 percent with the SpectraSelectPlus?
 The chart below shows that if you go from the minimum competitor rejection spec of 97 percent to our typical SpectraSelectPlus™ 99 percent rejection, you can expect to see an increase in the life of your DI membrane by triple!